harriscot/trax/README.md

 ----
 Store puzzle solutions in JSON.
 Started.
-Load new game: format board and display starting tracks on it.
+Load new game: format board and display starting tracks on it. dropdown to select game place starting tracks on board build pallet of icons drag and drop / click and select onto board cell.
+Button to display solution
+Display solution on board

 # Trax